tee-lab/MOTHe-GUI/README.md

 Please check all the pre-requisites and installation steps before processding to MOTHe-GUI demonstration.
 While we provide detaild instructions, basic familiarity with command prompts in terminal (in any OS) will be helpful.

-## PREREQUISITES AND INSTALLATIONS
+## Prerequisites

-Visit this wiki page to learn about installing Anaconda for your respective OS.
+You need to install anaconda and ensure all dependneices are installed.
+Please visit this wiki page to learn about installing anaconda for your respective OS.
 Follow the link below.

 *__https://github.com/tee-lab/MOTHe-GUI/wiki/MOTHe-GUI-wiki__*

-**Please make sure to read above section even if you have anaconda already installed in your system, as there are many other dependencies that may require installations.**
+**Please make sure to read above section even if you have anaconda already installed in your system, as there are many dependencies that may require installations.**

 # Running MOTHe app